jerolba/jfleet/README.md

  - **MySql** : Using the [LOAD DATA](https://dev.mysql.com/doc/refman/5.7/en/load-data.html) statement.
  - **PostgreSQL**: Using the [COPY](https://www.postgresql.org/docs/9.6/static/sql-copy.html) command.

-In both cases, and in unsupported engines, you can use the default implementation based on [JDBC executeBatch](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#executeBatch--) statement.
+In both cases, and in unsupported databases, you can use the default implementation based on the standard [JDBC executeBatch](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#executeBatch--) statement.

 ## Usage